-The company acquired a 4,381 square meters 1 land from the General Manager of the Company, Zhuang, Rui-Yuan, with consideration amounted \$33,899 thousand due to operating reasons.
+The company acquired a 4,381 square meters I land from the General Manager of the Company, Zhuang, Rui-Yuan, with consideration amounted \$33,899 thousand due to operating reasons.
 The consideration was decided according to the valuation result of external valuation experts.
-As of December 31, 2021, relevant statutory registration procedures have been completed and all amount has been paid.
+Relevant statutory registration procedures have been completed and all amount has been paid.
 Above-mentioned property transaction is a related-party transaction, please refer to note 7(b) for detail.